PHOTO - World home | contact us | attorneys & staff | japanese

 NOTE: Vending machine photos are NOT acceptable

-When applicable, if you do not provide your Social Security Number, the Internal Revenue Service may impose a USD$500 penalty.
-If you have any questions please call your nearest IRS Office.
-If you have question concerning social security numbers.
+If you do not provide your Social Security number, the Internal Revenue Service may impose a $500 penalty.

 You will pay the applicable fee at the time of application for the passport.

-All new passports will be returned by mail using either a registered letter or Chronopost tracking system.
+All new passports will be returned by mail using Chronopost tracking system.

 U.S. Embassy